isomerpages/moe-xinminsec/_ccas/Sports & Games/Cross Country.md

 **Description** <br>
 Cross country as a CCA nurtures students’ holistic development.
 As they learn values and mold their character through running, students fulfill their potential and nurture passion in the sport.
 This transcends beyond their athletic domains into their academic pursuit with instilled discipline and resilience.
 Opportunities for student’s initiatives will give them ownership and self-direction as they develop their socio-emotional competencies.

-The Xinmin Cross Country team started in 2021.
 The team will comprise of both boys and girls to represent Xinmin Secondary School at the National School Games.
 Students will also be able to participate in open running events that are organized for the public.

 **Training details:** <br>
-Days : Wednesday and Friday <br>
+Days : Wednesday and Friday for all students, Mondays(Only for selected students during competition period)<br>
-Time :  3.30 – 5.30pm <br>
+Time : 3.30 – 5.30pm<br>
-Venues : School / Sports Park / Hougang or Serangoon Stadium / PCN/ Reservoirs
+Venues : School / Ci Yuan Sports Park / Hougang Stadium / PCN

 **Features** <br>
 \- Leadership roles to create responsible and proactive athletes to take ownership <br>
 \- Varied training programmes such as running workouts and fitness trainings

 **Events** <br>
-Sec 1 Orientation <br>
+Sec 1 Orientation<br>
-Farewell for graduating batch <br>
+Farewell for graduating batch<br>
-Values in Action projects <br>
+Values in Action projects<br>
 Team bonding / Camp